openvswitch/ovs/Documentation/howto/ipsec.rst

 ~~~~~~~~~

 OVS IPsec aims to provide a simple interface for user to add encryption on OVS
 tunnels.
-It supports GRE, GENEVE, VXLAN, and STT tunnel.
-The IPsec
+It supports GRE, GENEVE, and VXLAN tunnels.
+The IPsec configuration is
-configuration is done by setting options of the tunnel interface and
+done by setting options of the tunnel interface and other_config of
-other_config of Open_vSwitch.
-You can choose different authentication methods
+Open_vSwitch.
+You can choose different authentication methods and plaintext
-and plaintext tunnel policies based on your requirements.
+tunnel policies based on your requirements.

 OVS does not currently provide any support for IPsec encryption for traffic not
 encapsulated in a tunnel.